-What To Watch And What's At Stake In The Alabama Senate Race
+What To Watch For And What's At Stake In The Alabama Senate Race

 In 2008, when Barack Obama was on the ballot, black voters voted in outsize numbers, making up 29 percent of voters and leading Obama to receive the most votes for any Democratic candidate in Alabama's history (more than 813,000).

-To put the significance of the black vote into perspective: roughly three out of every four votes Obama got were from black voters.
+To put the significance of the black vote into perspective: Roughly three out of every four votes Obama got were from black voters.

 And Jones has a story to tell.
 He prosecuted Ku Klux Klan members for the 1963 bombing that killed four little girls in a Birmingham church.
 Last month, he called it the "most important thing I have done."